 Scope of Stamp Duty Reserve Tax (SDRT): interaction with stamp duty and exemptions

-Where an agreement and instrument of transfer relating to the same transaction would otherwise be subject both to SDRT and stamp duty respectively, a double charge to tax is avoided under FA86/S92 provided the following conditions are met.
+Where an agreement and instrument of transfer relating to the same transaction would otherwise be subject both to Stamp Duty Reserve Tax (SDRT) and Stamp Duty respectively, a double charge to tax is avoided under FA86/S92 provided the following conditions are met.

 Where an instrument is executed in pursuance of the agreement:

-- transferring to B or his nominee all the chargeable securities to which the agreement relates and
+- transferring to the purchaser or his nominee all the chargeable securities to which the agreement relates; and